fleschutz/talk2windows/README.md

 Usage
 -----
-1. Launch *Serenade*.
-2. Click the slider to switch from Paused to Listening mode.
-Raise the microphone audio level if a 'low voice' is shown.
+1. Launch the *Serenade* app and click the slider to switch from *Paused* to *Listening* mode.
+2. Raise the microphone audio level in case a *'low voice'* is shown.
-3. Speak the voice command **"*Windows, open calculator*"** into the mic, this executes the script `open-calculator.ps1` which launches the calculator application.
-All supported voice commands are described below.
+3. Speak the voice command **"*Windows, open calculator*"** into the mic (this executes the script `open-calculator.ps1` which launches the calculator app)

+The following voice commands are currently supported:

 👋 *"Windows, [greeting]"*